Sunflower Project Operational Group: Improving the sustainability of sunflowers through conservation agriculture PHASE 2

 - Project website https://eu-cap-network.ec.europa.eu/projects/improving-sunflower-sustainability…

-Within the framework of the aid to the operational groups of the European Innovation Partnership (EIP) in the field of agricultural productivity and sustainability of the Rural Development Programme of Andalusia 2014-2020, the operational group called Improving the sustainability of sunflowers through conservation agriculture (GiraSoil Project) was launched.
+Within the framework of the European Innovation Partnership (EIP) grants to operational groups in agricultural productivity and sustainability under the Andalusian Rural Development Program 2014-2020, the operational group entitled Improving Sunflower Sustainability through Conservation Agriculture (GiraSoil Project) was launched.

 1- Documentation phase.
 Current status of sunflower management to design improvement protocols.